-- Original: the Note should advance a particular area of legal scholarship beyond its current state. - Well-supported: the Note's argument should be analytically sound.
+- Original: The Note should advance a particular area of legal scholarship beyond its current state.
+The Note should situate itself within a legal discourse and articulate how it progresses the field. - Well-supported: The Note's argument should be analytically sound.
 Each step in the argument should be well supported by legal authorities.
 The Note should provide persuasive evidence for each of its conclusions and acknowledge the limits of its argument.
 Citations should be complete and unambiguous.
-The Journal follows The

-Bluebook: A Uniform System of Citation (20th ed.
+The Journal follows The Bluebook: A Uniform System of Citation (20th ed.
 2015) for citation form and the Chicago Manual of Style (16th ed.
-2010) for stylistic matters not addressed by The Bluebook.

-• Well-written and structured effectively: the Note should employ clear and concise prose and it should present the argument logically.
+2010) for stylistic matters not addressed by The Bluebook. - Well-written and structured effectively: The Note should employ clear and concise prose and it should present the argument logically.
 The Note should clearly convey its thesis and the relevance of each section to the overall argument.

 We welcome Notes adapted from clinical briefs, memos, or seminar papers.
 Although Notes can originate from Substantials or SAWs, effective Notes differ from most Substantials and SAWs in several ways.
-Notes need not contain a lengthy literature review and they should proceed quickly to the author's original argument and analysis.
+Notes need not contain a lengthy literature review and should proceed quickly to the author's original argument and analysis.
 Notes should be directed at a broad legal audience, not at one professor.